Last Updated March 24th, 2022.

 This page is a required part of the new client intake process with Myodetox to provide written information of important Terms, Conditions, and Disclosures (“Intake Forms”) as required by California and US law.
 Please read the Intake Forms carefully.
 To confirm your understanding and acceptance of the Intake Forms, click “Agree” under the Terms, Conditions, and Disclosures section on the digital Intake on our clinic management software (“Jane”) and then click “Submit Intake Form”.
+The totality of items listed herein, and all items with confirmed “Agree” on our clinic management software represents the “Agreement”.

 A. TERMS AND CONDITIONS OF SERVICES & PAYMENT